-This state-of-the-art document supporting the EUCC scheme interprets the Common Criteria Methodology (CEM), based on evaluation experience in the technical domain "Hardware Devices with Security Boxes" and input from the related industry through the JIL Embedded Devices Subgroup (JEDS) of the SOG-IS1.
+This state-of-the-art document supporting the EUCC scheme interprets the Common Evaluation Methodology (CEM), based on evaluation experience in the technical domain "Hardware Devices with Security Boxes" and input from the related industry through the JIL Embedded Devices Subgroup (JEDS) of the SOG-IS1.

-It provides guidance metrics to calculate the attack potential required by an attacker to effect an attack on ICT products of the technical domain "Hardware Devices with Security Boxes".
+It sets metrics to calculate the attack potential required by an attacker to effect an attack on ICT products of the technical domain "Hardware Devices with Security Boxes" that must be followed in accordance with the EUCC.
 The underlying objective is to aid in expressing the total effort required to mount a successful attack.
-This should be applied to the operational behaviour of such ICT product as defined in a related Security Target of the product under evaluation.
+This: should be applied to the operational behaviour of such ICT product as defined in a related Security Target of the product under evaluation.